Costco: Costco today

-Costco was the first company to grow from zero to $3 billion in sales in under six years.
+Costco was the first company to grow from $0 in sales to $3 billion in sales in under six years.
 For the fiscal year ending on August 31, 2012, the company's sales totaled $97.062 billion, with $1.709 billion net profit.
-As of 2019, Costco is ranked #14 on the Fortune 500 rankings of the largest United States corporations by total revenue.
+As of 2019, Costco is ranked No. 14 on the Fortune 500 rankings of the largest United States corporations by total revenue.
 The ACSI (The American Customer Satisfaction Index) named Costco number one in the specialty retail store industry with a score of 84 in 2014.